opentargets-archive/library-beam/README.md

       --max_num_workers 32 \
       --zone europe-west1-d
   ```
   This can be monitored via [Google Dataflow](https://console.cloud.google.com/dataflow).
 Note that "wall time" displayed is not the [usual definition](https://en.wikipedia.org/wiki/Elapsed_real_time) but is per thread and worker.
+In total it takes approximately 2-3h
   ![image](https://user-images.githubusercontent.com/148221/35000427-4e11b818-fadc-11e7-9c2f-08a68eaed37e.png)

 * Run job to split Enriched JSONs in smaller pieces